maresb/hatch-vcs-footgun-example/README.md

    This method should always be used with a fallback to one of the other two methods to avoid failure when the requirements are not met.
 For example, a production deployment will typically not have `git`, `hatchling`, or `hatch-vcs` installed.

 We recommend a default of using `importlib.metadata` to compute the version number.
-When more up-to-date version numbers are needed, the `hatch-vcs` method can be used by setting `HATCH_VCS_RUNTIME_VERSION`.
+When more up-to-date version numbers are needed, the `hatch-vcs` method can be used by setting `MYPROJECT_HATCH_VCS_RUNTIME_VERSION`.

 ## Conclusion

 In most cases, using `importlib.metadata.version` is the best solution.
 However, this data can become outdated during development with an editable install.
 If reporting the correct version during development is important, then the hybrid approach implemented in [`version.py`](hatch_vcs_footgun_example/version.py) may be desirable:

 - Default to using `importlib.metadata.version` to compute the version number.
-- Use `hatch-vcs` to update the version number at runtime if `HATCH_VCS_RUNTIME_VERSION` is set.
+- Use `hatch-vcs` to update the version number at runtime if `MYPROJECT_HATCH_VCS_RUNTIME_VERSION` is set.

 ## Why "Footgun"?

-This hybrid approach is somewhat of a [footgun](https://en.wiktionary.org/wiki/footgun): it involves distinct version detection mechanisms between development and deployment.
+Such a hybrid approach to determine the version number is somewhat of a [footgun](https://en.wiktionary.org/wiki/footgun): it involves distinct version detection mechanisms between development and deployment.
 Ideally you should always remember to reinstall the package whenever checking out a new commit so that you can simply use the standard `importlib.metadata.version` mechanism.
-In constrast, the hybrid approach is unsupported, so it must be used at your own risk.
+In contrast, the hybrid approach is unsupported, so it must be used at your own risk.

+Earlier versions of this project were significantly more fragile because they tried to guess whether or not the project was being run in a development environment.
+Thanks to community feedback, the current version is much less of a footgun.

 ## Usage